Core Funding for Graduate students

 Students in Ph.D. and thesis-based Masters programs are generally supported by McGill funding (fellowships and assistantships) as well as external funding (grants, research stipends, and fellowships administered by provincial and federal governments or other agencies).
 For more information please visit the Graduate and Postdoctoral Studies Office website.

-For graduate students with demonstrated financial need, the Work Study program is an option to help supplement costs of attendance through part-time employment on campus.
+Participating in Work Study is an option to help supplement costs of attendance through part-time employment on campus.
+Visit the Work Study program website for details.

-Scholarships and Student Aid administers an In-Course Financial Aid Program that provides modest amounts of loans and/or bursaries to currently enrolled graduate students in need of supplemental financial assistance.
+Scholarships and Student Aid administers an In-Course Financial Aid Program that provides very modest amounts of loans and/or bursaries to currently enrolled graduate students in need of supplemental financial assistance.
 Our office does not have the capacity to replace core funding nor the ability to significantly cover a great deal of a graduate student's costs.
+Our aid is prioritized for unexpected circumstances or emergency situations, including those with dependents, as well as students nearing graduation with exhausted resources.

 Newly admitted graduate students please note: our Entrance Bursary Program is only available to first-time, first-degree (Bachelor) students.
 You are encouraged to carefully read your graduate admission offer to understand the value and nature (one-time vs. recurring, etc.) of any financial commitments included.
 Your financial plan at the time of your acceptance should not assume that additional graduate funding or need-based aid will become available in your first year of studies.